Escalation room

 Who needs to join an escalation call?

-The right call usually includes marketing, product, support, sales, and the technical or leadership POCs who can verify facts and approve sensitive claims.
+The right call usually includes marketing, product, support, sales, and the technical or leadership points of contact who can verify facts and approve sensitive claims.

 When should a brand avoid replying?